About the Founder

 Tessera Architecture — Patent Pending

-- Product lines named in the provisional: Tessera Forge Series (consumer and tabletop gaming) and Tessera Ordnance Series (industrial, LOTO, defense logistics, and supply chain integrity).
+- Application paths include Tessera Forge Series for consumer and tabletop gaming and Tessera Ordnance Series for industrial, LOTO, defense logistics, supply chain integrity, and tool control.

 Security at Every Layer

-Effective security architecture operates at the physical layer, the network layer, and the governance layer — not just the policy layer.
-Compliance frameworks that ignore how systems are actually built produce paperwork, not protection.
+Effective security architecture operates at the physical layer, network layer, and governance layer — not just the policy layer.

 Direct Access, No Intermediaries